uarc/uforth/doc/src/dictionary.md

 ### TYPE
 - dstack: `( str -- )`
-- Takes a string address from the stack and sends it to the terminal device.
+- Takes a string address from the stack and sends/prints it to the terminal device.
+  - Control characters may interface with the terminal.

 ### UNDO
 - Removes the most recent word from the dictionary.